bjornaa/ladim2/doc/source/forcing_plugin.rst

 The forcing plug-in is defined by a class called Forcing.
-It should take arguments like a TimeKeeper class, a Grid class and the file name (or file name pattern) for the forcing files [IBM forcing eller extra forcing].
+It should take arguments like a TimeKeeper class, a Grid class and the file name (or file name pattern) for the forcing files [IBM forcing or extra forcing].
 It can use more keywords arguments taken from the configuration.

 The Forcing class should have an ``update`` method.

-The Forcing class should have a method, velocity, and an attribute variables [dårlig navn] estimating the velocity and providing scalar fields at the particle positions.
+The Forcing class should have a method, velocity, and an attribute variables [bad name] estimating the velocity and providing scalar fields at the particle positions.